scottjacksonx/SJNotificationViewController/README.md

 SJNotificationViewController lets you put dead-simple notifications that slide up from the bottom of a view into your iOS apps.

-All you need to do is import the QuartzCore framework, create a notification, give it a view to slide up from, and tell it to show itself.
+All you need to do is create a notification, give it a view to slide up from, and tell it to show itself.
 Like this:

 	SJNotificationViewController *notificationController = [[SJNotificationViewController alloc] initWithNibName:@"SJNotificationViewController" bundle:nil];
 	[notificationController setParentView:aView];